BugYang/LeetCode/_posts/2014-03-10-crack-the-leetcode-remove-duplicate-array-ii.md

 OUTPUT: [1,1,2,2,3],5

 **Solution 0**:
-The solution is almost the same as the original problem, except that you need two variables to record last two elements in new array.
+The solution is almost the same as the original problem, except that you need to view last two elements in new array.

 *Time Complexity*:O(n)
 *Space Complexity*:O(1)